djalmaaraujo/storiajs/README.md

 The good thing about this, is that you can access those pages without pushState, and use for SEO or Bookmark purposes.
 If you paste http://yourwebsite.com/pages/about.html, still works.

 #### Multiple Wrappers
-To load content in different wrappers with different contents, you can speciy on the link element the target wrapper.
+To load content in different wrappers with different contents, you need to specify a target wrapper on the link.
 If you look at the example below you can see two wrappers, but the content will be appended to the custom one.

 ```html
 <html>